Powerlearnproject/se-day1-assignment-MaggieNush/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
-Software engineering is a branch of computer science used for developing, testing and maintaining software.
-Below are the importance of software engineering;
+Explain what software engineering is and discuss its importance in the technology industry. is a branch of computer science used for developing, testing and maintaining software. reliability- it ensures software performs as expected without bias especially for critical applications like healthcare ,finance. efficiency - it helps to optimize developer workflow while maintaining high quality standards. scalability and flexibility - it ensures that the system can handle an increased load without affecting performance. security - implement protection practice like authentication, authorization and encryption to secure users information.
+Identify and describe at least three key milestones in the evolution of software engineering.
-Efficiency & Scalability – Enables the creation of robust systems that can handle large-scale operations.
-Quality & Reliability – Ensures software meets high standards, reducing bugs and security vulnerabilities.
-Cost-Effectiveness – Reduces development and maintenance costs through structured methodologies.
-Innovation & Advancement – Drives technological progress in AI, cybersecurity, cloud computing, and more.